qensus-labs/venafi-vcert-gitlab-integration/README.md

  * Define a job that calls `venafi-vcert-request-certificate`.
  * Ensure the job operates within the image `quay.io/fullstaq-venafi-gitlab-integration/tlsprotect-vcert`.
  * Specify:
-    - Connection and authentication details for either a TPP, or for DevOpsACCELERATE.
+    - Connection and authentication details for either a TPP or for Venafi as a Service.
     - Certificate request parameters.
     - Where to store the output.
  * See the variables reference below.